-Groovyband Live! manages 4 input devices and 1 output device, all 5 devices must be connected to the computer through USB (usual configuration) or midi interface.
+Groovyband Live! manages 4 input devices and 1 output device, all 5 devices must be connected to the computer through USB.
 If the computer does not have enough USB ports (as it might be the case with laptop or tablets) an USB hub can be used.

 Input devices serve both as keyboards to play the white/black keys (melody and accompaniment lines), and as physical controls to enter commands in addition to the touch screen or a mouse.
 For this latter purpose a set of bindings must be programmed.